slon is the daemon application that "runs" Slony-I replication. A slon instance must be run for each node in a Slony-I cluster.

 higher than that.

-SYNC check interval The sync_interval
+-s SYNC check interval The sync_interval, measured in milliseconds,

 indicates how often slon should check